Maria-Shymanska/Maria-Shymanska/README.md

 ## ✨ About Me

 I enjoy building modern, responsive web applications and learning new technologies.
-I’m passionate about user experience, clean code
+I’m passionate about user experience, clean code.

 > “Learning by doing is my favorite approach — and I’m always up for a challenge!”